Adrian-Ng/Adrian-Ng.github.io/_SQL/musicDB/01-musicDB.md

 ## Intro

-Follow along with the SQL examples you see here with my music Database.
+Follow along with the SQL examples you see on this site with my music Database.
 This is a database that attempts to mimic how data would be stored for something like a _Spotify_ clone.

 ### Database Diagram

 ![image-center](/SQL/musicDB/DatabaseDiagram.png){: .align-center}

+## Readme

-## CREATE SCHEMA
+### CREATE SCHEMA

 Before you run the create table statements, you will need to create the named schema _music_.
 This is named schema is just some good housekeeping that helps organise our tables.